RaghuGannaram/RaghuGannaram/README.md

 # Hi there! 👋 I'm Raghu Gannaram

-🌌 **Full Stack Developer | Cloud Architect | Applied ML/AI Engineer**
+🌌 **Full Stack Developer | Cloud Architect | Applied AI/ML Engineer**

-I’m passionate about creating **reliable, scalable, and intelligent applications** and exploring the intersection of **web, cloud, and machine learning**.
+I’m passionate about creating **reliable, scalable, and intelligent applications** and exploring the intersection of **web, cloud, and AI/ML**.
 I enjoy experimenting with new technologies and transforming innovative ideas into real-world solutions.

 -   👀 I’m interested in ...
-Web development, Cloud & DevOps, Applied ML/AI and other Cutting-edge Technologies
+Web development, Cloud & DevOps, Applied AI/ML and other Cutting-edge Technologies
 -   🌱 I’m currently learning ...
 Deep learning, improving and optimizing ML models, and integrating them into full stack applications
 -   💞️ I’m looking to collaborate on ...
-Buddy projects leveraging full stack development with applied ML/AI solutions
+Buddy projects leveraging full stack development with applied AI/ML solutions
 -   🔭 I love Astronomy, Just look at the stars

 ## 🔧 TechStack